 When I was a little girl, my mum and I would sit on our living room couch and talk about life over tea.
 It's still something we do to this very day.
 Not only does tea bring me fond memories, it gives me a little bit of calm when I need it.
-After an anxiety-inducing day or to start my mornings off right, I always heat up my kettle.
+After an anxiety-inducing day or to start my mornings off right, I always heat my kettle.
 Something about freshly brewed tea restores me and brings me comfort.
 What I didn't know is that this warm cup of comfort is simultaneously shedding fat cells, too.

 "Green tea, well known for its antioxidant powers, helps with weight loss through thermogenesis, a process that burns fat in the body," says Brooke Alpert, registered dietitian and author of The Diet Detox.

 Jonathan Valdez, registered dietitian and owner of Genki Nutrition, agrees.
 "The catechins in green tea promote fat loss by increasing energy expenditure, fat oxidation, and decreased lipid absorption by the intestine.
 Valdez believes that even though tea can be used as a fat burner, this shouldn’t promote excess caloric intake.
 "In the end, over-consumption will trump this process and lead to weight gain.
-Drinking these teas should be used as more of a compliment to weight loss with current habits of decreasing calories and physical activity.
-Bottom line, tea shouldn’t be relied as a source of burning calories versus cutting calories and physical activity."
+Drinking these teas should be used as more of a complement to weight loss with current habits of decreasing calories and physical activity.
+Bottom line, tea shouldn’t be relied on as a source of burning calories versus cutting calories and physical activity."